-(in thousands, except for share and per share data)
+Vringo, Inc. and Subsidiaries (a Development Stage Company) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) (In thousands, except for share and per share data)

-Note 1-General
+Note 1.
+General

-Vringo, Inc., together with its consolidated subsidiaries (the "Company" or "Vringo"), is engaged in the innovation, licensing and protection of intellectual property worldwide.
-Vringo's intellectual property portfolio consists of over 500 patents and patent applications covering telecom infrastructure, internet search and mobile technologies.
+Vringo, Inc., together with its consolidated subsidiaries (the "Company"), is engaged in the development and monetization of intellectual property worldwide.
+The Company's intellectual property portfolio consists of over 500 patents and patent applications covering telecom infrastructure, internet search and mobile technologies.
 The Company's patents and patent applications have been developed internally and acquired from third parties.
-Vringo operates a global platform for the distribution of mobile social applications and services it develops.
+The Company operates a global platform for the distribution of mobile social applications and services it develops.